+'''

 z-reset-to-factory-defaults

+'''

-After the appliance has been reset, reconfigure the appliance using the instructions in "Running the Initial Configuration Wizard" on page 21 or "Configuring the Appliance From the Command Line" on page 30.
+After the appliance has been reset, reconfigure the appliance using the instructions in Running the Initial Configuration Wizard or Configuring the Appliance From the Command Line.

 Resetting the Admin Password

 If you forget the admin user password, you can reset it from the appliance console.